25 Cognitive Biases That Explain the Irrational Behaviour of Consumers

 Example

-Research shows that most people enjoy the immediate feeling of a warm shower, while few are aware of how much energy and water this action involves.
+Research shows that people enjoy the immediate comfort of a warm shower, but rarely think about the energy and water consumption.

 25. Spotlight Effect